caseykneale/ChemometricsTools.jl/README.md

 TestPreds = classifier(TestS; Factors  = 2);
 MulticlassStats(TestPreds .- 1, TstLbl , Enc)
 ```
 If you're following along you'll get ~92% F-measure.
 Not bad.
-I've gotten 100%'s with more advanced methods but this is a cute way to show off some of the tools currently available.
+You may also notice this package has a nice collection of performance metrics for classification, regression, and clustering.
+Anyways, I've gotten 100%'s with more advanced methods but this is a cute way to show off some of the tools currently available.

 # Curve Resolution

 So far NMF, SIMPLISMA, and MCR-ALS are included in this package.
 If you aren't familiar with them, they are used to extract spectral and concentration estimates from unknown mixtures in chemical signals.
-Below is an example of a mixture of a 3 component spectra.
+Below is an example of spectra which are composed of signals from a mixture of a 3 components.

 ![RAW](/images/curveres.png)